 13. Magnetic Storage Solutions

-Magnetic storage is a genius innovation for campers who hate rummaging for tools or utensils.
-Attach a magnetic strip to the wall, and you’ve got instant organization!
+Magnetic storage is a clever fix for campers who hate rummaging for tools or utensils.
+Attach a magnetic strip to the wall, and you’ve got instant organization.

 Cozy Touches

 These wall-mounted solutions keep your counters clutter-free and your essentials within reach.
-IMO this is one of the most underrated camper storage tricks.
+From what I’ve gathered, it’s one of the most underrated camper storage tricks out there.

 14. Stackable Storage Bins